 While you are waiting for your materials to arrive you can start preparing the flowers.
 To give you an idea of what flower petals work best for candles, we’ve created a detailed list:

 - Roses invoke wistful feelings of romance and love.
 Add these lovely petals to your flower candle to create the perfect ambiance for a romantic dinner or, spoil yourself with a candlelit bubble bath.
-Add a dash of fun to your homemade candles with the Rainbow Bouq.
+Add a dash of fun to your homemade candles with a Rainbow Bouquet.
 These multi-hue rose blossoms dazzle your senses with vibrant color.

 - Peony.
 The gentle sweeping fragrance of the peony is a luxury for your senses.
 Burn a peony candle to calm frazzled nerves.
 Grab your favorite book, and light this lovely candle.
 The aroma is just subtle enough to wrap your home in a relaxing floral bouquet.